boldradius/total-map/README.md

 Library providing type-safe identifiers to enforce referential integrity.
-The types themselves grow or shrink appropriately during the execution the application, forcing data structure indexed on these identifier types to be updated.
+The types themselves grow or shrink appropriately during the execution the application, forcing data structures indexed on these identifier types to be updated.

 The type class `Id[A]` admits types `A` that are meant to be used as identifiers.
 These are extensible disjunctions of Unit (trees of `Either`/`Unit`/`Nothing`).